Jacques Offenbach: Last years

-Offenbach died in Paris in 1880 at the age of 61.
+Offenbach died in Paris on 5 October 1880 at the age of 61.
 His cause of death was certified as heart failure brought on by acute gout.
-He was given a state funeral; The Times wrote, "The crowd of distinguished men that accompanied him on his last journey amid the general sympathy of the public shows that the late composer was reckoned among the masters of his art."
+He was given a state funeral; The Times reported, "The crowd of distinguished men that accompanied him on his last journey amid the general sympathy of the public shows that the late composer was reckoned among the masters of his art."
 He is buried in the Montmartre Cemetery.

 Works

 In The Musical Times, Mark Lubbock wrote in 1957: